JakeWharton/dumbo/README.md

 |------------------------|-----------------------|
 | ![](example-tweet.png) | ![](example-toot.png) |

-The Mastodon API does not allow inserting posts in the past.
-This tool requires a connection to the backing PostgreSQL database in order to write directly to it.

 ## Usage

 Dumbo requires modifications be made to your Masotodon server.
+The Mastodon API does not allow inserting posts in the past.
 In order to write statuses which occur in the past, a `created_at` parameter is needed.

 ### Modifying Official Mastodon